 Some cases of obesity may have underlying medical conditions which contribute to weight gain.
 Some of these may include the following.

 - Hypothyroidism This condition denotes an underactive thyroid gland which is not producing enough hormones.

 - Cushing ’s syndromeThis is a rare disorder which causes overproduction of steroid hormones.

 However, when these conditions are properly diagnosed & treated in time, they pose lesser barriers to weight loss programs.
 However, certain medications including corticosteroids, medicines for diabetes & epilepsy & some medicines which are given to treat mental illnesses, including medications for schizophrenia & antidepressants, can also contribute to weight gain.
 Moreover, weight gain can also sometimes happen as a side effect of quitting smoking.

-Obesity basically is a medical condition where excessive fat has accumulated to an extent that it creates an adverse effect on health.
-Body mass index (BMI) & relative weight are reasonable estimates of fatness as measured by percentage of body fat.
-However, BMI will not be able to account for wide variation in distribution of body fat & therefore may not be able to correspond to the same degree of fatness or associated health risk in different individuals & populations.
+Obesity basically is a medical condition where excess fat has accumulated to an extent that it creates an adverse effect on health.
+Body mass index (BMI) & relative weight are reasonable estimates of fitness as measured by the percentage of body fat.
+However, BMI will not be able to account for wide variation in the distribution of body fat & therefore may not be able to correspond to the same degree of fatness or associated health risk in different individuals & populations.
 Moreover, there are other methods of fat distribution which include body fat percentage & waist-hip ratio as well.
 Normal weight obesity is a condition where an individual is having normal body weight but a high percentage of body fat with the same amount of health risk as obesity.
 The classification system below calculates the individual body mass index (BMI) & classifies the patient according to standards laid down by the World Health Organization.